-Title: A well-crafted title is concise and provides the developer with a snapshot of the bug.
+Title: A concise, well-crafted title gives the developer a snapshot of the bug.
 It should include the app component and the specific action or circumstances in which the bug occurred.
-This makes it easy for the developer to find and fix the issue, and also makes triaging bugs simpler.
+This makes it easy for the developer to find and fix the issue and simplifies triaging bugs.

 Example: [Chat] Profile picture is blacked in chat

-Bug ID: If you’re creating the defect report in an Excel file, make sure to include the defect ID according to your organization’s standards.
+Bug ID: If creating the defect report in an Excel file, include the defect ID according to your organization’s standards.
 And if you’re using a paid tool, you don’t need to worry about this – the tool will automatically create the ID for you.

-Severity: Severity means the impact of the bug on the customer business.
-There are different categories of severity like:
+Severity: Severity means the bug’s impact on the customer’s business.
+There are different categories of severity:

 Priority: Priority defines how soon the bug should be fixed.
 The testers set the priority of a bug.
-Based on the priority, developers can understand how soon that defect should need to fix.
-There are different categories are also available for priority like
+Based on the priority, developers can understand how soon that defect needs to be fixed.
+Different categories are also available for priority, like

 Reason: Type that’s like Defect / Enhancement

 Environment: Different apps can behave differently depending on their environment.
 This part should include all the details about the environment setup and configuration on which the app is running.
-If you require specific info about the environment, make sure that is clear to your users and testers.
+If you require specific info about the environment, ensure it is clear to your users and testers.

-Description: This part will give an overview of the bug, including how often it happens and under what circumstances it appears.
+Description: This part will overview the bug, including how often and under what circumstances it appears.

-Steps to reproduce: what are the steps need to follow to produce the same defect.
-Here you have mentioned each step so that developers can easily reproduce the same defect without any confusion.
+Steps to reproduce: what steps must you follow to produce the same defect?
+You have mentioned each step here so developers can easily reproduce the same defect without confusion.

-Expected Result: Here, you have to mention what should be the expected result.
+Expected Result: Here, you have to mention what the expected result should be.

-Actual result: Here, you have to mention the actual result you are getting when you are executing your test cases.
+Actual result: Here, you must mention the actual result you are getting when executing your test cases.

 What is a good bug report?